Need to roll over your 401(k)? Get the financial options you are looking for.

 What to do with your 401(k) if you’re changing jobs

-You have a few options to consider if you are changing jobs including whether to rollover into an IRA, keeping it in your former employer’s plan or rollover into your new employer’s plan.
+You have a few options to consider if you are changing jobs, including whether to rollover into an IRA, keeping it in your former employer’s plan or rollover into your new employer’s plan.

 While keeping it in the former plan is an option, having independence from your former employee is usually a key deciding factor into moving it.
 However, leaving it alone has some advantages as mentioned above – familiar investment choices, lower fees, additional resources for retirement questions, all while the account continues to grow tax-deferred.

 Depending on the plan, a Roth conversion may not be allowed.
-Even if it is, Required Minimum Distributions (RMD) may still be required after age 72.
-Fees may increase if you leave employment, restrictions on withdrawal limits and options may be problem, and, if you don’t have a large balance, your former employer may require you to take it with you.
+Even if it is, Required Minimum Distributions (RMD) may still be required after age 73.
+Fees may increase if you leave employment, restrictions on withdrawal limits and options may be a problem, and, if you don’t have a large balance, your former employer may require you to take it with you.

 Choosing to roll your plan to your new employer’s plan helps to consolidate your retirement assets into one location allowing you to simplify and minimize the retirement planning process.
 Some of the same tax-deferred growth will be realized with this option but consolidating could save you money on fees, allow you to borrow from it, and if you were still employed at RMD age, you may be able to defer that requirement.
 This is not an option in other rollover choices.